 We weren’t alone.
 The masseur was sitting on a couch right opposite us – I barely recognised him with his clothes on.
 Ever the professional, he politely smiled at us before leaving to tend to another client.
 We quickly finished our tea, paid in cash, and walked out into a balmy May afternoon.

 How much does a private bath cost?

 A private room at Gulo’s Thermal Spa cost us 80 GEL for one hour.
 Our massages were an additional 10 GEL per person, towel hire 2 GEL each, and we also bought a bar of soap for 1 GEL.
 We paid a total of 105 GEL (43.50 USD) – an absolute bargain for a cleansing skin treatment and a travel experience we will never, ever forget.

-- Do bring your camera if you’re hiring a private room – but don’t attempt to take photos in the public baths
+- Do bring your camera if you’re hiring a private room – but please don’t attempt to take photos in the public baths!

 - Bring your own towel, soap and shampoo if you want to save cash

-- Being naked is part of the experience – but if you’re too shy, I don’t see why you couldn’t wear bathers
+- Being naked is part of the experience – but if you’re too shy, you can wear bathers

 Cover photo & archive image by Gulo’s Thermal Spa.
 All other photos by me.